Documentation

 cordova platform ls

-To build and run an application on a specific platform, you will need to install SDKs for this platform.
-The browser platform which can conveniently be used for development does not require any platform SDKs.
-To check if you satisfy requirements for building on a specific platform use:
+To run an application on a specific platform, you will need to install SDKs for this platform.
+See above for platform-specific guides.

 When our application is ready we can use an emulator to test our application.
-For example for Android:
+For example on Android:

 cordova emulate android

-or we can compile and transfer our application on a real device.
-For example for Android:
+We can also compile our application on a real device.
+For example on Android:

 cordova build android